MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 private fun foo() { ... } // visible inside example.kt only.
 For class member, private means that the member is visible inside this class only (including all its members)

-protected fun baz() {...} // like private modifires with subclass access.
+protected fun baz() {...} // like private modifiers with subclass access.

 public var bar: Int = 5 // property is visible everywhere
     private set         // setter is visible only in example.kt